 Love the colour palette for a child's room - jane_e_hockey

-This is an example of a beach style nursery in Other.
+This is an example of a contemporary nursery in Perth.

-This is an example of a large traditional nursery for girls in Sydney with beige walls, carpet and beige floor.
+This is an example of a scandinavian gender-neutral nursery in Perth with grey walls, carpet and beige floor.

 Rachel Winton Photography